glibg10b/ltt-linux-challenge-issues/README.md

 - [ ] [USB errors on boot.](https://youtu.be/0506yDSgU7M?t=870)
 - [ ] [Installing Steam from Mint Software Manager shows "Removing...".](https://youtu.be/0506yDSgU7M?t=921)
 - [ ] [Linus doesn't like KDE Plasma's settings design.](https://youtu.be/0506yDSgU7M?t=982)
+  - **Possible fix:** The KDE team is aware of this.
+The System Settings application needs to undergo a full rewrite.
 - [ ] [The check boxes under "Hardware Configuration" look like radio buttons.](https://youtu.be/0506yDSgU7M?t=991)
+  - **Possible fix:** Manjaro's default Breath theme uses the button style from the old Breeze theme, from before the redesign.
+The new Breeze theme, codenamed "Blue Ocean," changes the look of the radio buttons and checkboxes to make them look as such.
+It is the responsibility of the Manjaro team to adopt these changes.
 - [ ] [Cave Story+ looks weird.](https://youtu.be/0506yDSgU7M?t=1101)
 - [ ] [Linus's controller doesn't work in Cave Story+.](https://youtu.be/0506yDSgU7M?t=1105)